 Currently there is only provision for a reduced rate in relation to housing: nevertheless, one Member State (UK) applies a zero rate to certain types of work on historical buildings.
 However, the standard rate is applicable in the other Member States.
 It would therefore be appropriate to put an end to this derogation and make the standard rate the norm.
-There is in fact no need for a reduced rate of VAT in this area: Member States have much more appropriate means at their disposal to finance work on historical buildings (direct subsidies or full cover for work carried out, grants to owners of listed buildings not used as housing, etc.).33
+There is in fact no need for a reduced rate of VAT in this area: Member States have much more appropriate means at their disposal to finance work on historical under Directive 1999/85/EC.
+This is consolidated in Article III of Directive 2006/112/EEC: specifically item 10a to Annex III.
+The consolidated version of the Directive is here.